What's Your Temperature - Foodservice Blog

 Sweet Potatoes!
-Sweet Potatoes!
-Sweet Potatoes!
-Great tasting and better for you, sweet potatoes are packed with minerals and vitamins.
+Great tasting and better for you, they are packed with minerals and vitamins.
 Containing as much beta-carotene as carrots, sweet potatoes are some of the most effective immunity boosting vegetables available.
 Besides being fat free and low in cholesterol, sweet potatoes are also a great source of fiber containing 16% of your daily intake.
-Unlike foods that are high in processed, refined simple sugars, sweet potatoes provide a complex carbohydrate that is very nutritional.
+Unlike foods that are high in processed, refined simple sugars, they provide a complex carbohydrate that is very nutritional.

 Benefits of Sweet Potatoes